|| OFFICIAL |

 May 1, 1992

-An applicant shall not be referred for interview if he or she:
+An applicant shall not be hired if:

-Has falsified or failed to complete the Application for Employment;
+2) They falsified or failed to complete the Application for Employment;

-Has an unsatisfactory employment record as shown by factual evidence.
+3) They have an unsatisfactory employment record as shown by factual evidence.

 The Office of Federal Contract Compliance Programs (OFCCP) and the Equal Employment Opportunity Commission (EEOC) define a test as any measure or measures of general intelligence, mental and learning ability, specific intellectual activities, dexterity and coordination, knowledge and proficiency, occupational and other interests, attitudes, personality, or temperament.
 The term "test" also encompasses all formal or informal techniques to determine job suitability.
 Examples are background requirements, specific educational or work history requirements, interviews, training programs, probationary periods, provisional employment period, and physical work requirements.

 Employment tests shall have the approval of the Associate Vice President for Human Resources & University EEO Officer.